kubescape/kubescape.io/docs/docs/install-operator.md

 ### Default posture frameworks

+!!! note
+    Requires a kubescape-operator chart release that includes `defaultFrameworks` (and an operator image that reads it).
+On older charts the Helm `--set` is accepted but ignored.

-Choose which security frameworks the operator uses when a scan does not specify frameworks explicitly (startup scan, scheduled CronJob with empty `scanV1`, and exception-triggered rescans):
+Choose which security frameworks the operator uses when a scan request has **no** `targetNames` (empty scheduled `scanV1`, API scans without targets, startup scan, and exception-triggered rescans).

+By default the value is empty (`[]`): the chart does not write the field, and the operator keeps its legacy fallbacks (see [Scheduled scans](operator/scheduled-scans.md)).
+Set a list to opt in:

 ```yaml
 defaultFrameworks: